hannasal92/store-offers-frontend/README.md

 ### Brief
-This project its about a stores that provide offers and every offers has a limit number of purchased that the user can buy .
+This project its about a stores that provides offers and every offers has a limit number of purchased that the user can buy .

 ## Stack